 Note: If you are renewing an existing food business permit (with no changes to ownership, facility, or menu,) you may do so using our online services portal.
 Food establishment permits can be paid online now.

 Follow the steps below for the 3-Step Plan Review process to obtain a new food business permit:

 - Plan guide for permanent food service plan review

 The Plan Guide is a checklist of items you will need to review and include in your final plans to ensure that you've covered every area of your food business.
 Use this Plan Guide if you are starting a permanent or catering food service establishment.

 - Attention City of Seattle Plan Review applicants:

-Beginning May 16, 2011, all City of Seattle food plan review submittals MUST be submitted directly to the Health Department.
+All City of Seattle food plan review submittals MUST be submitted directly to the Health Department.
 City of Seattle applicants must submit Two (2) sets of plans Required for City of Seattle and King County projects.
 Please check with your local building department for the number of approved Health Department plans required for their building department submittal for special projects.

 - Cover sheet (See Step 2 below)